 PERSONAL profile

-I am highly motivated, enthusiastic to start my hair dressing career, and recently finished my NVQ level 2 in Hair Dressing.
+I am highly motivated, enthusiastic to start my hair dressing career, and recently finished my NVQ level 2 in Hairdressing.
 I am happy to work within a team and I always strive to achieve the highest standard possible.

-I take a methodical approach ensuring I have planned for any challenges that may arise
+I take a methodical approach ensuring I have planned for any challenges that may arise.

 I am excited at the opportunity of working for a progressive organisation to demonstrate and further develop my skills.
 I believe I have the drive, determination, to excel in this role and prove to be an asset to your team.